Twelve South iPhone stand sees 50% discount to just $10 - 9to5Toys

+Update: Amazon is currently offering the Twelve South HiRise 2 for $20.16 with free shipping for Prime members or in orders over $25.
+Usually selling for $40, today’s offer is good for a nearly 50% discount, is $3 under the previous price cut, and marks a new all-time low.
+As the second iteration of Twelve South’s iPhone stand, is designed to work around an Apple Lightning Cable and sports a smaller footprint than the first-generation.
+With over 145 customers having left a review, 58% of agreed on a 4+ star rating.

-Considering you’re getting a built-in Lightning cable, the featured Twelve South deal is about as good as it gets at the $10 price point.
-Most alternatives at Amazon enter with a similar cost, but without a cord, for example.
-Though if that doesn’t bug you, save a little extra and go with this well-reviewed stand for $8 at Amazon.
+The featured Twelve South deal is about as good as it gets at the $10 price point.
+Most alternatives at Amazon enter with a similar cost.
+Though if the lack of premium materials doesn’t bug you, save a little extra and go with this well-reviewed stand for $8 at Amazon.
 It has a metal build and will conveniently keep an iPhone propped up at your desk.
 Over 17,000 customers have left 4.8/5 star rating.

 Take advantage of your iPhone’s Qi charging capabilities and snag the Twelve South PowerPic, which we’re still tracking a discount on.
 It’s just $45 right now, and usually sells for upwards of $90.
 Now if it’s your Apple Watch that could use some charging love, Twelve South’s TimePorter is worth a closer look.
 Currently this unique accessory is down to $42.50 and will give you a place to not only refuel the wearable, but also stow extra bands and more.